meltyourface/blank/posts/Charms/Wealth-Invocation-through-Golden-Veil-Ritual/index.md

 10. Blow out the candle and carefully dismantle the altar.
 The ritual is complete.

-Note: Dispose of the honey and mint leaves in a respectful manner and store the candle, sigil, and stones in a safe and sacred space.
+**Note**: Dispose of the honey and mint leaves in a respectful manner and store the candle, sigil, and stones in a safe and sacred space.